 Nobody ever leaves their home expecting to be involved in a serious injury accident while traveling on Colorado’s roads, but the fact of the matter is that crashes of this nature occur each and every day, leaving victims to pick up the pieces and pursue fair financial compensation.
 A crucial element of this post-accident process is the necessary interaction with the at-fault driver’s insurance company and the adjusters it employs.
 Though the time period immediately following a car accident can be rife with confusion and frustration, the initial conversation with an insurance adjuster must be treated seriously and care must be taken to avoid making critical missteps that can compromise any damage claim.
-Attorney Jeremy Rosenthal routinely advises clients on how to navigate conversations of this type and stands ready to assume the job of fighting for maximum compensation.
+Denver personal injury attorney Jeremy Rosenthal routinely advises clients on how to navigate conversations of this type and stands ready to assume the job of fighting for maximum compensation.

 The Claims Adjuster’s Role

 In order to engage in effective discussions with insurance adjusters, it is important for injury victims to understand the motivations that drive them.
 The primary role of an insurance adjuster is to quickly settle claim files and minimize payouts to the greatest extent possible.
 As as result, they spend a great deal of time assembling documentation relevant to their assigned files and searching for reasons to reduce or deny payments to claimants.
 Engaging in talks with the injured party is one method used by adjusters to piece together a narrative which would enable the claim to settle for less than the victim may be actually entitled.
 For this reason, it is incumbent upon claimants to proceed with great caution when engaging in any such discussions.